Zero paid placements. No brand can pay to rank higher on Simscanner.

 Does the Netherlands require ID or KYC to use an eSIM?

 No. The Netherlands has no mandatory SIM registration, so a local prepaid SIM can be bought and activated anonymously with no passport or ID.
 That makes it lighter than neighbours such as Germany.
-A travel eSIM from an international brand handles any ID step under that brand's own checkout, shown per brand once verified.
+A travel eSIM from an international brand handles any ID step under that brand's own checkout, shown per brand.
 See the SIM ID rules section.

 What are the mobile networks in the Netherlands?

 There are three infrastructure operators: KPN, the incumbent; VodafoneZiggo, the Vodafone and Liberty Global joint venture; and Odido, formed when T-Mobile Netherlands merged with Tele2 and rebranded in 2023.
 A travel eSIM rides one of these.
-The local networks section maps each brand to its Dutch carrier once verified.
+The local networks section maps each brand to its Dutch carrier.

 Does an EU or Europe eSIM plan work in the Netherlands?

 Usually yes.
 The Netherlands is an EU member that uses the euro, so most regional EU or Europe eSIM plans include it alongside its only land neighbours, Belgium and Germany, under one allowance and the EU roam-like-at-home rules.
-Always check the brand's covered-country list, shown per brand once verified.
+Always check the brand's covered-country list, shown per brand.

 Who is Odido and is it the same as T-Mobile?